uprtcl/js-uprtcl/docs/guide/08-architecture.detailed.md

 }
 ```

-### ClientRemote (EveesRemote)
+### ClientRemote

-A `ClientRemote` interface is the interface that an `EveesRemote` needs to implement.

-It is simple a `Client` with a remote `id`, a function to synchronously snap new perspectives (create the id of a perspective) and an `EntityRemote`, where all the entities associated to perspectives stored in that `ClientRemote` should be persisted.
+A `ClientRemote` is simple a `Client` with a remote `id`, a function to synchronously snap new perspectives (create the id of a perspective) and an `EntityRemote`, where all the entities associated to perspectives stored in that `ClientRemote` should be persisted.

 These are the essential parts of the `ClientRemote` interface